addrummond/claney/Readme.md

 ### Tags

 Tags are enclosed in square brackets after the URL pattern and are separated by commas.
-They can contain any characters other than newliness or control characters.
+They can contain any characters other than newlines or control characters.
 Whitespace, and the characters `[],` can be escaped with `\`.

 ### Trailing slashes